Eshaal356/Titanic-Survival-Dataset/README.md

    ```

 5. **Access the dashboard**
-   - The app will automatically open in your browser
+   - The app will automatically open in a browser
    - Default URL: http://localhost:8501

 ## 📖 User Guide